Why Do We Lie to Our Cronometer?

 • Shame about food is so deeply ingrained that we don’t want a written record of “mistakes,” even if we are the only ones who see the record.

-All of this moves us away from our goals, and probably decreases our sense of self-control and empowerment.
 Using Cronometer not only gives us information about what we’re doing and how it’s affecting our health, it builds self-confidence as we realize we can make choices.

 Here are some ways I’ve found to be honest, take control, and get back on track with tracking!

-• Track what I can.
 I could have tracked my string cheese and my hiking, but I didn’t bother.
 Once I ate those apple cakes, the day was out the door.

-• Create a “normal day” diet and have lots of the items pre-entered as recipes.
-I have a pretty standard breakfast and lunch that I just enter as “egg white breakfast” and “kale salad lunch.”
 That avoids the complication of typing in all the ingredients, and as most of us have discovered, having a basic routine, even if we have days when we diverge from it, helps us stay on target by reducing the number of times we have to make decisions about what to eat.
 It also makes shopping and planning easier!

-Life isn’t Perfect and That’s OK
+Life Isn't Perfect And That's Ok

-At the end of the day, whether I track or not, I have to accept that I will have good days and not as good days when it comes to nutrition, exercise, work, or just about every area of life.
-Many of us may have a perfectionist streak, and we want every to look like a diary entry in a fitness magazine.
-Life isn’t like that.
-My worth as a human being isn’t defined by what I ate, what I weighed, how much I exercised, how much work I got done… the list goes on.
 By using the best tool available (Cronometer!) to know what I’m eating, what I’m doing, and how it affects my health, I’m taking control of my own life in very personal yet very powerful way.
 That’s true on days when I eat exactly according to my plan and track every bite, and days when I don’t.
-Knowledge is power – apple cake or not!

 Share This Post